Week 17 NFL Power Rankings: Non-quarterback MVPs for all 32 teams

 Week 16 ranking: 18

 Non-QB MVP: CB Xavien Howard.
 He has been the Dolphins' best player this season, as evidenced by him being named the team's lone Pro Bowl selection.
-Howard is still tied for the NFL lead with seven interceptions despite missing the last three games with a knee injury.
+Howard is still tied for the NFL lead with seven interceptions despite missing the past three games with a knee injury.
 The third-year cornerback out of Baylor has established himself as one of the best young cornerbacks in the game and a player worth making a core piece of the Dolphins' defense. -- Cameron Wolfe

 19. Carolina Panthers (6-9)